 Once you have completed your PADI ReActivate program, including both the knowledge review and dive skills refresher, you’ll receive an updated certification or recognition card showing your date of ReActivate completion.
 Now, it’s time to put your newly refreshed skills to good use and go diving!

-Here are some useful links to take a look at when deciding where to go diving next:
+Here are some useful links to look at when deciding where to go diving next:

 1. Check out PADI Travel for destinations around the world.
 PADI Travel has information about PADI Dive Centers, Resorts and Liveaboards all over the planet.
 Plus, you can book your trip directly online.